 This is because as many as 89% of consumers read the responses given by a business when they read reviews.
 If you respond well, they may still choose to do business with you in spite of some negative reviews.
 Customers understand that things go wrong, and they'll read more into how you handle bad situations before writing you off.

 Local SEO may not be as complicated as SEO due to less immediate competition.
 However, it can be quite challenging in its own way.
 In fact, for small businesses we recommend that you stay on top of SEO best practices that some small business owners tend to overlook.
 Plus, it’s important to ensure that your on-page SEO is done well.
-Google My Business and link building shouldn’t be ignored either.
+Google Business Profile and link building shouldn’t be ignored either.
 Finally, encouraging your customers to write reviews can help build social proof, which can get you more customers.